• Skip to main content

 Program Admission Requirements

-1. Complete a baccalaureate degree from a regionally accredited institution prior to the program start date.
+Complete a baccalaureate degree from a regionally accredited institution prior to the program start date.
 Admission may be granted pending completion of the degree.

-2. Complete all required prerequisite courses with a minimum cumulative grade point average (GPA) and prerequisite course GPA of 3.00 or greater on a 4.00 scale.
+• Minimum cumulative grade point average (GPA) of 3.00 or greater on a 4.00 scale.

 • ALL prerequisite coursework must be completed at regionally accredited colleges and universities.
 For a list of regional accrediting organizations and accredited institutions, please visit the Council for Higher Education Accreditation (CHEA) website here.